jakelangham/kestrel/paper/paper.md

 broad range of scientists.
 It has relatively few dependencies (`GDAL`, `PROJ` and optionally, `NetCDF`), making it easy to build on modern Unix-like platforms.
 After installation, simulations are prepared by writing an input file specifying suitable parameter choices and run on the command line.
+During the simulation, resources are allocated dynamically, according to the inundated area at each time step, in order to handle large-scale flows efficiently.
 Solution fields are saved at regular intervals, together with spatial maps of their maximums over the whole simulation.
 Output is via text file or `NetCDF` (preferred).
-In the latter case, we provide an extension to the open-source `QGIS` software, which imports `Kestrel` solutions at their georeferenced coordinates and prepares each of the data fields for visualisation.
+In the latter case, data is losslessly compressed, enabling efficient checkpointing for large simulations.
+Additionally, we provide an extension to the open-source `QGIS` software, which imports `Kestrel` solutions in NetCDF format at their georeferenced coordinates and prepares each of the data fields for visualisation.
 This provides a particularly convenient workflow for geoscientists.
 An example of this output is given in \autoref{fig:example}.

 ![An example of `Kestrel` simulation output, postprocessed and georeferenced automatically in `QGIS`, using our bespoke plugin.
 (Labels and colour bars have